HredayTheDev/HredayTheDev/README.md

-- 👋 Hi, I’m Hreday Sagar Chakraborty.
+- 👋 Hi, This is Hreday Sagar Chakraborty.
 I am a Software Engineer (Android & IOS Platform) currently working at 1Touch Bd sister concern of Polock Group.
 - 👀 I’m interested in Android & Ios Apps Development,Java,Kotlin,Flutter...
 - 🌱 I’m currently working with Flutter
 - 💞️ I’m looking to collaborate on new projects